Your Cart

 Urinary tract infections are typically caused by bacteria — particularly Escherichia coli (E. coli) — from the skin or rectum entering the urinary tract, but many other bacteria can cause UTIs as well.
 This can happen for several reasons:

-Women are also more prone to UTIs because the urethra is shorter than men’s, allowing bacteria to reach the bladder more easily.
+Women are also more prone to urinary tract infections because the urethra is shorter than men’s, allowing bacteria to reach the bladder more easily.

 Common UTI symptoms include